pessolato/pessolato.github.io/content/posts/go-str-map-microbench.md

 ## Conclusion

-This experience reinforced a crucial lesson: microbenchmark and profile your functions!
+This experience reinforced a crucial lesson: It is important to microbenchmark and profile your functions!
 When performance is a priority, of course.
 Micro-optimizations like byte vs rune iteration do matter, but their impact can be easily dwarfed by deeper runtime behaviors—like the choice of data structure and key type.

 ### Key Takeaways